 Mistake Why It Hurts Lack of follow-through after starting strong.
-Leads to foster families feeling abandoned.
-X Overloading one person or team.
+Leads to resource families feeling abandoned.
+Overloading one person or team.
 Causes burnout and reduces effectiveness.
 Not offering relief or practical help.
 Misses the real, tangible needs of resource families.
 Poor communication or unclear boundaries.
 Breeds mistrust or frustration.
 Failing to check in with resource families Leaves them unsupported in their hardest moments.
 Focusing only on recruiting new families.
-Instead of retaining and caring for the ones you already have.
+Neglects the retention and care for the ones you already have.